SirGamah/Azubi-Africa-TMP-Technical-Fit-Assessment/README.md

 # Azubi-Africa-TMP-Technical-Fit-Assessment
-Delivarables for the Azubi Africa Talent Mobility Program (TMP) Technical Fit Assessment
+Delivarable for the Azubi Africa Talent Mobility Program (TMP) Technical Fit Assessment
 # 💰 Term Deposit Subscription Prediction App

 A Streamlit-based web application that analyzes, models, and predicts whether a bank client will subscribe to a term deposit offer based on their demographic, contact, campaign, and socioeconomic attributes.